OSC

 Tell Pipo to send the OSC data to your PC:

 - Find out what is the IP address of the destination machine (the computer which should receive the data).
-On mac, you can find it by going to you wifi settings,
+On mac, you can find it by going to you wifi settings.

 - Go on the Pipo config page and set this destination IP in the OSC section.

 - Note the data is sent to a spectific port.
 By default 8000.
-You will need it to tell your computer what port to listen to
+You will need it to tell your computer what port to listen to.

 - Click save.
-Pipo is now sending the data over the network.
+Pipo is now sending the data over the network. (when the input changes.
+Pipo does not send data when left resting)

 Note: changing network (or connecting directly to Pipo) will change the computer IP hence the destination should be updated as needed.